Polirecyliente/SGConocimiento/Math/Algebra_basics__Prealgebra__OpenStax/Ch10_Polynomials.md

 **Factoring**: the process of finding the factors of a product.

 (Máximo factor común de dos expresiones)
 **Greatest common factor of two expressions**: the largest expression that is a factor of the two given expressions.
+For example, given $3x^2 + 6x$ and $9x$, the greatest common factor is $3x$.
 [Greatest common factor of two expressions code](Programs/Ch10/S06_01_Greatest_common_factor_of_two_expressions.py)

 (Máximo factor común de un polinomio)
 **Greatest common factor of a polynomial**: the largest expression that is a factor of all the terms in a given polynomial.
+For example, in $12x^2 + 24x$ the greatest common factor is $12x$.

 After doing polynomial factoring, a polynomial is represented as factors that are multiplying each other.
 [Polynomial factoring code](Programs/Ch10/S06_02_Polynomial_factoring.py)